nimmadev/pyrogram-add-member/readme.md

 ```
 RUN python3 make_config.py or python make_config.py
 ```
-- first is number of account u have
+- first is number of account You have
 - 2nd  and 3rd is group id it look like this 8272873688
 - 4th and 5th is Group username or invite link will work
-- 6th is last time user was online [4 option available] default to Long ago Check FAQ FOR THIS ONE
+- 6th is last time user was online [6 option available] default to Long ago Check FAQ FOR THIS ONE
 - 7, 8, 9 is phone number, api_id and api_hash
 ```
 RUN python3 login.py or python login.py